-When is the best time to establish a fire brigade?
+When is the best time to establish the fire brigade?

 Finally, when should there be a fire safety inspection?

-Before and while you construct and dwell the building, not after the fact, when entire wings have to be teared down and reconstructed.
+Before and while you construct and dwell in the building, not after the fact, when entire wings must be torn down and reconstructed.

-The same is true for performance specialists and Data Warehouses.
+The same is valid for performance specialists and Data Warehouses.

 The Teradata Tuning Specialist

-This is not lobbying, but an insight from years of experience in Data Warehousing.
+This is not lobbying but insight from years of experience in Data Warehousing.

-When you think that engaging such a specialist is too costly before you can justify his or her presence with pressing real-life problems, you are essentially saying that you are willing to drive the probability of a project fail up.
+When you think engaging such a specialist is too costly before you can justify his or her presence with pressing real-life problems, you are essentially saying that you are willing to drive the probability of a project fail-up.

 Hasty project starts are costly at exponential rates!

-Many of the design and implementation decisions have immediate and often far-reaching effects on how smooth or cumbersome it will become to operate the data warehouse.
+Many design and implementation decisions have immediate and often far-reaching effects on how smooth or cumbersome it will become to operate the data warehouse.

-Data warehouse team members will and should be focused on other issues such as data base administration, the business model behind all the data, financial aspects of the projects, SQL development, load job scheduling, and many more.
+Data warehouse team members will and should be focused on other issues such as database administration, the business model behind all the data, financial aspects of the projects, SQL development, load job scheduling, etc.

-The Performance Specialist looks ahead and in between to identify bottlenecks and Tsunamis before they hit you.
+The Performance Specialist looks ahead and between to identify bottlenecks and Tsunamis before they hit you.

 Sunk cost and wrong turn prevention are worth a dollar on the dime!

-It is of vital importance both to you as well as to your clients that there is a common understanding of the strategic dimension of a performance tuning endeavor before any debate over measurements and results takes place.
+It is vital to you and your clients that there is a common understanding of the strategic dimension of a performance-tuning endeavor before any debate over measurements and results takes place.

 There are always the following strategic goals of Performance Optimization:

-- A net improvement of system resource usage is achieved
+- A net improvement in system resource usage is achieved.

-- Changes and improvements are sustainable in terms of time, staff, and irrespective of the presence of Performance Specialists
+- Changes and improvements are sustainable regarding time, staff, and irrespective of Performance Specialists’ presence.

-Where and how this improvement is achieved is a matter of the problems at hand and the constraints under which one operates, but there is no meaningful claim of an improvement without any demonstration that a quantifiable, intentional change took place.
+Where and how this improvement is achieved is a matter of the problems and constraints under which one operates.
+Still, there is no meaningful improvement claim without demonstrating that a quantifiable, intentional change occurred.

-Performance work is goal oriented.
-Therefore, a finite set of measures can only be claimed a performance success if it solved a problem that was there in the first place.
+Performance work is goal-oriented.
+Therefore, a finite set of measures can only be claimed as a performance success if it solved a problem that was there in the first place.

-An improvement can only be called such if its effects are not short-lived or a mere shift of trouble from one end of the Data Warehouse to the next and if they last irrespective of how operates the Data Warehouse at the moment.
+Improvement can only be called such if its effects are not short-lived or a mere shift of trouble from one end of the Data Warehouse to the next and if they last, irrespective of how operates the Data Warehouse at the moment.